China Grove, Texas: Cultural references

 The community became famous in 1973 when the Doobie Brothers' "China Grove" became a hit song.
-It was written and sung by The Doobies' Tom Johnston, who wrote it after passing through the town on his way to a concert in San Antonio, Texas.
-Despite its name and Johnston's lyrics, China Grove does not have a sizable Asian-American population; residents tracing their heritage to Asia number less than 0.1% of the population.
-Instead, the town got its name from a grove of chinaberry trees once located near the town's train depot, no longer extant.
+It was written and sung by The Doobies' Tom Johnston, who wrote "China Grove"' after passing through the town on tour, on his way to a concert in San Antonio, Texas.
+Johnston later said he did not recall noticing the town's name at the time, but later thought it must have been a subconscious memory that led him to use "China Grove" as a song title, and in the song's lyrics, about the small town.

-This China Grove is not the one mentioned in Eudora Welty's short story, "Why I Live at the P.O.".
-That (fictional) town is said to be in Mississippi.
+It was probably named after a grove of chinaberry trees in town.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, China Grove has a humid subtropical climate, abbreviated "Cfa" on climate maps.

+Education

+It is in the East Central Independent School District.
+The public high school is East Central High School.